 ENTERTAINMENT IN CAPE VERDE

 There is a variety of things to entertain you in Cape Verde.
 Music is a big part of Cape Verdean life, and often where there is music there is dancing.
 Music and dancing form a major part of the many festivals that are celebrated throughout the islands.
 Walking, hiking and water sports are also very popular ways of passing time on most of the islands.
-In a small town like Vila do Maio on Maio, or a large city like Praia on Santiago, there will be entertainment to find.
-It maybe music in a small bar, or a large festival, it varies from island to island.
+In a small town like Vila do Maio on Maio, or in a large city like Praia on Santiago, there will be entertainment to find.
+It may be music in a small bar, or a large festival, it varies from island to island.